MaciejGazdecki/Find-your-Recipe-App/README.md

-# Forkify-App
+# Find-your-Recipe-App
-I will create a simple app using ES6, searching recipes from external API Food2Fork.com.
-I will use in this project ES6 together with Babel and WebPack.
-I created before html structure and CSS and on this project, any way Sass Webpack converter is adder.
-In this projekt I will focus to crete JS code.
+This is a simple app where user can look for recipes  and save them.
+The data is fetched from external API Food2Fork.com.
+I used in this project Vanilla JS ES6 together with Babel and WebPack.
+I created before html structure and CSS and for this project,.
+In this projekt I focuses more on JavaScript to practise it.
+No frameworks were used.
+Only Vanilla JS
-This project will be written in Vanilla JS.
-No frameworks.

 Regards